Skip to Content

 1. Infer — sample the file, propose a DataSchema + import mapping.
 Output is a fields[] JSON the operator can edit.

-3. Import — project raw rows into records.data, validate against the schema, write in batches via Payload jobs.
+3. Import — project raw rows into records, validate against the schema, and write in batches via the job runner.

 Bulk imports use @payloadcms/plugin-import-export underneath.
 The job runner is enabled via jobs.autoRun in payload.config.ts (tune with PAYLOAD_JOB_AUTORUN_CRON).